NelsonPython/autonomousQA/testLogin.md

-## Automating testing web input forms
+## Automating testing simple web input forms

 **Learn how to automate opening a webpage, entering data into an input form, and clicking a button.**  This simple script automates testing that an error message appears when a user enters the wrong password